Overview - Communication Arts Department

 Theatre & Cinema Performance

 Asbury University recognizes that communication competence is vital to success in every field and strongly encourages the development and understanding of a Christian philosophy of communication.
 The objective of the School of Communication Arts is to prepare students to communicate truthfully and effectively in this age of diversity.
 The ability to clearly present information to others is more than a desirable skill, it is also a responsibility.
-Communication Arts is a multi-dimensional department with a major in Media Communication; majors and minors in Communications, Journalism & Digital Storytelling, Theatre & Cinema Performance, and Worship Arts; and minors in Leadership, and Public Relations.
+Communication Arts is a multi-dimensional department with a major in Media Communication; majors and minors in Communications, Journalism & Digital Storytelling, Theatre & Cinema Performance, and Worship Arts; and minors in Leadership, Public Relations, and Social Media.